OSGP/Documentation/chapter3/oslp/v0.5.1/SetReboot.md

 ### Description

 Request which notifies the device to reboot immediately.
+After a reboot, the device will switch its relays according to its schedule.
+Any ad hoc changes to relays will be lost.

 Response communicates status.